AI Compliance | | 15 min read

 Train employees, update subcontractor onboarding, add AI review to proposal kickoff, and run controlled pilots with documented value and risk.

-By the end of 90 days, leadership should be able to answer five questions: Where are we using AI?
+By the end of 90 days, leadership should be able to answer five questions without scrambling: Where are we using AI?
 What contract data does it touch?
 Which uses are approved?
 What would we disclose to the government?
-How do we know our subcontractors are following the same rules?
+How do we know subcontractors are following the same rules?

 The Bottom Line

-AI disclosure is not just a compliance burden.
-It is a competitive advantage.
+AI disclosure is not just paperwork.
+It is trust infrastructure.

-Government customers want the benefits of AI, but they need contractors that understand risk, data boundaries, cybersecurity, documentation, accountability, and mission trust.
-Contractors that can clearly explain their AI use will be better prepared for solicitations, customer conversations, audits, and post-award performance reviews.
+Government customers want the benefits of AI, but they need contractors that understand data boundaries, cybersecurity, documentation, accountability, testing, monitoring, and mission risk.

-The firms that wait until an RFP asks about AI may find themselves scrambling to answer basic questions.
+The firms that wait until an RFP asks about AI will be forced to build answers under pressure.
 The firms that prepare now will be able to say, with confidence, where AI is used, why it is used, how it is controlled, and how the customer's data and mission are protected.

-GS Consulting helps DoD, IC, and federal contractors assess AI readiness, develop AI disclosure packages, build practical AI governance and cybersecurity policies, evaluate contract and data risk, prepare proposal language, and implement AI workflows that support growth without putting customer trust at risk.
+GS Consulting helps DoD, IC, and federal contractors assess AI readiness, document AI use, define data boundaries, prepare disclosure language, and build practical workflows that support growth without putting customer trust at risk.

 Contact GS Consulting